JimSeker/googleplayAPI/mlkit/README.md

 `MLkitTranslateTextDemo` is a very simple example using the translate APIs.

+`DocumentScannerDemo` shows how to get the document scanner working.
+It's only set to one page and doesn't seem to work as well the website says.  but it does work.

 `FaceMeshDemo` is simple example, that uses camera intent and then draw mesh on the face.

 `SelfieSegmentationDemo` is a simple example, that uses the camera intent, then draws over the background in pink, highlighting the "selfie".